nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Format: `list CATEGORY_NAME`

-* The `CATEGORY_NAME` can only be recognized if it is in the pre-defined categories:
+* The `CATEGORY_NAME` can only be recognised if it is in the pre-defined categories:
 `VEGETABLE, FRUIT, MEAT, SEAFOOD, EGG, DAIRY, BEVERAGE, COOKED_DISH, READY_TO_EAT, FROZEN, OTHER`
 * The `CATEGORY_NAME` is case-insensitive.
 * If invalid input detected, `FridgeFriend` would give an error message.